The unofficial rules for the 2023 Bermuda Billfish Release Cup.

 All catches to be considered for points must be recorded on the catch-report-affidavit sheets provided.
-The official time, species, release number and angler's name must be written on the catch-report affidavit.
+The official time, species, release card of the day and angler's name must be written on the catch-report affidavit.
 Each angler and boat captain must then sign the catch-report affidavit.
 The catch-report-affidavit sheets must be turned in at the weigh station each day.
 In the event of a tie, the team reaching the highest score first wins.

 For the Release Cup, fishing line is 130-pound-test maximum; tournament or non-tournament lines are eligible.
 If the stated line test is 130-pound or less on the label, it is allowed in the tournament.
 The catch shall be classified under the breaking strength of the first five meters of line directly preceding the double line, leader or hook.
 This section must be comprised of a single, homogenous piece of line.